On the Chow theory of projectivizations: Applications

 where $\Gamma^* = r_{+\,*} \, r_-^*$ as usual.
 If $\widetilde{Z}$ and $\Bl_Z ( F(Y) \times F(Y))$ are smooth, then the same map induces an isomorphism of Chow motives:

 \end{corollary} Note that it follows from \cite{JL18} there is a semiorthogonal decomposition:

 therefore $\widetilde{Z}$ is smooth if and only if $\Bl_Z ( F(Y) \times F(Y))$ is.
-If this is the case \footnote{In fact using Lem. \ref{lem:stratum} one can show $\widetilde{Z}$ is smooth if and only if $\Delta_2$ is smooth (or for ``if" part one can use the same argument as \cite[Lem.
-B2 ]{JL18}), and Amerik \cite{Am09} shows $\Delta_2$ is a smooth for a general cubic fourfold $Y$; On the other hand if $Y$ is very general, Chen's interpretation \cite{Chen} as $Quot$-scheme shows the blowing up is smooth \cite{Chen2}; Hence very general implies general in the sense of Amerik, see \cite{Chen2}.}, since the resolution $\widetilde{Z} \to Z$ is $IH$-small, by taking Betti cohomology realisation of the Chow motives, above map induces isomorphisms of Hodge structures:
+If this is the case \footnote{In fact, one can show $\widetilde{Z}$ is smooth if $\Delta_2$ is a smooth surface (see e.g. \cite[Lemma B3]{JL18}); Amerik \cite{Am09} shows that $\Delta_2$ is smooth for a general $Y$.
+On the other hand, if $Y$ is very general, Chen's interpretation \cite{Chen} of $\widetilde{Z}$ as a Quot-scheme over $X$ shows that $\Bl_Z X$ is smooth.}, since the resolution $\widetilde{Z} \to Z$ is $\IH$-small, by taking Betti cohomology realisation of the Chow motives, above map induces isomorphisms of Hodge structures:

-for any $n \ge 0$, where $IH$ is the intersection cohomology.
+for any $n \ge 0$, where $\IH$ is the intersection cohomology.

 \begingroup